StartSchoolHQ/startschool-wiki/docs/CaseStudies/Session9/study09.md

 id: study09
 ---

-# The competing solutions
+# The Competing Solutions

-### Scenario
+## Scenario

-During StartSchool's business module, students develop startup ideas and present them to the cohort.
-Two teams are working on different solutions targeting university students:
+Two teams are working on different solutions targeting university students

-**"StudyBuddy"** – a platform where university students find study groups
+"StudyBuddy" – a platform where university students find study groups

-**"CampusEats"** – food delivery app for university students
+"CampusEats" – food delivery app for university students

-Both teams are targeting university students.
+Both teams are targeting university students

-During lunch with several other students, including Jen from "CampusEats", Marcus from "StudyBuddy" mentions: "We've been getting great feedback!
+During lunch with Jen from "CampusEats", Marcus from "StudyBuddy" mentions:

+> "We've been getting great feedback!
 Reached out to Sarah Chen on LinkedIn - she built a successful student housing app - and she connected us to Dr. Rodriguez who works at SSE.
 We're interviewing their students next week."

-Fast forward to the hackathon, during "StudyBuddy's" presentation, they mention insights from their mentor Sarah Chen and student interviews.
+Fast forward to the hackathon.
+During their presentation, "StudyBuddy" mention insights from their mentor Sarah Chen and student interviews.
 "CampusEats" presents right after.
-They also mention conversations with Sarah Chen and share insights from interviews with students from the same university.
+They also mention Sarah Chen and talk about interviews they conducted with students from the same university.

-After the presentations, Marcus tells his teammates: "Did you hear?
-They just took our network!"

-When asked about it, "CampusEats" says they reached out to those mentors after hearing they were helpful resources, and that they did their own independent research and interviews.
-"StudyBuddy" feels that "CampusEats" benefited from their earlier work.

-Both teams want to continue developing their ideas, but they're concerned about competing for the same resources, mentors, and potential customers within the StartSchool ecosystem.

----
+Marcus and his "StudyBuddy" teammates were left with an unpleasant aftertaste.
+Later on, they refrained from sharing their findings with peers from other teams.
+Jen's teammates from "CampusEats" feel awkward.
+No one says anything

-## Discussion questions
+## Discussion Questions

-1. If you were on either of the teams, how would you feel about this situation?
+1. How would you feel if you were in either of the teams?

-2. What would you do if you suspected another team was using your research or insights?
+2. How can the teams move forward in a way that is best for them, the mentor, and the StartSchool community as a whole?
 3. How does this situation relate to StartSchool's code of conduct?

-4. How can the teams move forward while maintaining good relationships?

----

-## Bonus question
+## Bonus Question

-Imagine mentioning a startup idea to several peers.
-You later find out that one of the people present in the conversation became a team leader and recruited a team to work on that idea.
+A different scenario.
+You find out that someone took your idea from the __idea presentation__ and formed a team around it without you.

 1. How would you feel and act in that situation?